cole/aiosmtplib/docs/usage.rst

 STARTTLS connections
 ~~~~~~~~~~~~~~~~~~~~

-For details on different connection types, see :ref:`connection-types`.

 By default, if the server advertises STARTTLS support, aiosmtplib will
 upgrade the connection automatically.
 Setting ``use_tls=True`` for STARTTLS